bootique/bootique/UPGRADE.md

 The biggest change in 0.19 is combining modules under ```com.nhl.bootique``` and ```io.bootique``` into a single namespace - ```io.bootique```.
-To upgrade, you will need to change module group names in your POM, Java package names in imports, and the name of BQModuleProvider service file in your modules.
+To upgrade, you will need to change module group names in your POM, Java package names in imports, and the name of service provider files in your modules.
 Details are provided below:

 * If you used Bootique-provided parent pom, in your ```pom.xml``` change the parent declaration: